Chemical selection and screening | Restricted chemicals | Chemical handling

 Both the European Union (EU) and China have issued stringent standards for product content and have banned some chemicals altogether.
 For example, the EU's Restriction on Use of Hazardous Substances in Electrical and Electronic Equipment (RoHS) regulation has been in effect since 2006.
 It was recently updated (RoHS2) in an effort to resolve uncertainties and increase market surveillance and enforcement.

-RoHS2 bans new electrical or electronic equipment containing lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyl and polybrominated diphenyl ether flame-retardants above specified thresholds from entering the EU.
-We have reviewed RoHS2’s new equipment categories to ensure compliance and meet customer information needs.
-About 95 percent of our worldwide net product sales are shipped in accordance with EU RoHS legislation.
+RoHS2 restricts new electrical and electronic equipment containing lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyl and polybrominated diphenyl ether flame-retardants above specified thresholds from entering the EU.
+We have reviewed RoHS2's new equipment categories to ensure compliance and meet customer information needs.
+About 95 percent of our worldwide net product sales are shipped in accordance with all EU RoHS legislation.

 China published its own set of production requirements: the China Management Methods for Controlling Pollution by Electronic Information Products (China RoHS).
 Although our components are not required to meet China RoHS labeling requirements (which apply primarily to end-equipment manufacturers), we changed our shipping labels and provided additional information to our customers so they can more easily meet their compliance needs.

 Long before legislation required such measures, TI led the industry in developing lead (Pb)-free alternatives for products.
 We introduced our first Pb-free alternative, a nickel-palladium finish, in 1989.
 We completed most component conversions well ahead of the EU RoHS deadline.
 For products not identified for conversion, we work with customers to find suitable RoHS2-compliant or other green solutions.